 The Rover was 2.96 meters (116.5 inches) long, 2.06 meters (81 inches) wide and 1.14 meters (44.8 inches) tall and at first glance seems to be incompatible with the dimensions of the lunar module, whose descent stage was about 4.3 meters (14.1 feet) wide without including the legs and also had to accommodate the descent rocket engine and its fuel.

 Figure 7.8-1.
 The Apollo 16 Rover at first glance seems too large to be carried inside the Lunar Module.
 Photo AS16-107-17436.

-The answer is quite simple: the LRV was designed to fold up for transport so that it would fit in one of the wedge-shaped recesses provided in the descent stage frame, covered only by a thermal protection sheet.
+The answer is quite simple: the LRV was designed to fold up for transport so that it would fit in one of the wedge-shaped recesses provided in the descent stage structure (Figure 7.8-2).

-The TV footage of the moonwalks show very clearly how the Rover was extracted and unfolded into its configuration for use.
+The TV footage of the lunar excursions shows very clearly how the Rover was extracted and deployed to assume its unfolded configuration for use.

 Figure 7.8-7.
 Animation of the Rover deployment procedure.